Today's Articles

 *Casper Holstein was born on this date in 1876.
 He was a Black mobster involved in the Harlem "numbers rackets."

 Born of mixed African and Danish descent in St. Croix, Danish West Indies, Casper Holstein moved to New York City with his mother in 1894.
 His father was a landed Mulatto owner of a large farm who was, in turn, the son of a Danish officer in the Danish West Indies Colonial militia.
-Attending high school in Brooklyn, he enlisted in the United States Navy following his graduation.
+After attending high school in Brooklyn, he enlisted in the United States Navy after graduation.
 During World War I, he revisited his birthplace while stationed in what had become the United States Virgin Islands.

 After the war, Holstein worked as a janitor and doorman in Manhattan, eventually becoming a head messenger for a commodities brokerage on Wall Street.
-He, along with Stephanie St. Clair, was responsible for bringing back illegal gambling to the neighborhood after an eight-year absence following the conviction of Peter H. Matthews in 1915.
-He became familiar with the stock market and studied the system and numbers during this time.
+He, along with Stephanie St. Clair, was responsible for bringing back illegal gambling to the neighborhood after an eight-year absence following Peter H. Matthews's conviction in 1915.
+During this time, he became familiar with the stock market and studied the system and numbers.

 He was eventually able to devise a lottery system based on those principles.
 Before Matthews, the number was set by a system in which a set of 0 to 9 was drawn out randomly and posted in a clubhouse.
 This, however, allowed the organizer to cut losses by fixing the outcome.
 It also created limitations on disseminating the winning number to the gamblers.
 The newspapers published Unrelated statistical numbers, which Holstein could use as an organizer instead.
 The US Customs House receipts, New York Stock Exchange daily share volume, and leading horse race pari-mutuel betting handle have all been used to set the daily number.
 This change permitted many gamblers to play the same game without fear of fixing.